 Just because your state is now compliant doesn’t mean your ID is compliant.
-You may need to get the new state ID or drivers license.
+You may need to get a new state ID or driver’s license.
 For many travelers, a passport is a better and safer alternative.
 Your US Passport is a federally recognized ID and can be used for travel anywhere in America and across the globe.
 Our advice: just skip the drama.
 Get a passport, and you’ll be covered no matter where you plan to travel!

 Other Approved Forms of ID

 Don’t want to get a passport?
 You do have other options.
 The enhanced driver’s license, (which has a RFID chip like a passport) is compliant.
 Plus, with an enhanced driver’s license, you can drive (but not fly) across the border to Mexico or Canada.

 Not all states issue enhanced driver’s licenses.
 Besides a passport, other acceptable documents include: